Codecademy/docs/content/general/concepts/data-types/data-types.md

 ## Composite Data Types

-While primitive types are the building blocks, composite data types are the building.
-They are composed of multiple primitive data types, sometimes referred to as members, elements, or items.
-These items can all be of one uniform data type or be a mix of different ones.
-The follow are examples of well known composite types:
+Primitive types are the building blocks for composite data types.
+Composite data types can be composed of multiple of the same or different primitive data types, sometimes referred to as members, elements, or items.
+The following are examples of well known composite types:

 <!-- prettier-ignore -->
 | Data Type | Description |